Zero-Shot Imitating Collaborative Manipulation Plans from YouTube Cooking Videos: SYSTEM ARCHITECTURE

-We temporally segment the video to short clips using the trajectories of the detected hands as time-series data, performing a separate segmentation for each hand of the actors in the video.
-We use a greedy approach~\cite{hallac2018greedy}, which formulates the segmentation as a covariance-regularized maximum likelihood problem of finding the segment boundaries.

-We then generate a new sequence of segments for the whole video as the union of individual segments, which we will use for action recognition.
-Based on the assumption that actions require at least one second to be executed, we filter out segments that are shorter.
+\textbf{Video Segmentation.} We temporally segment the video to short clips using the trajectories of the detected hands as time-series data, performing a separate segmentation for each hand of the actors in the video.
+The trajectory of each hand is a sequence of hand positions on the image frames.
+We use a greedy approach~\cite{hallac2018greedy}, which formulates the segmentation of a trajectory as a covariance-regularized maximum likelihood problem of finding the segment boundaries.
+The result segmentation for a hand is a list of sub-sequences of hand positions.
+We then generate a new sequence of segments for the whole video as the union of individual segments for different hands, which we will use for action recognition.
 This method results in over-segmentation with some actions spanning multiple segments, which is common in segmentation algorithms~\cite{grundmann2010efficient}.
-We also have several segments that do not include any action.
-Therefore, we merge segments with identical action trees in the action graph generation phase (Section~\ref{subsec:graph}).
+Therefore, we merge segments with identical action trees in the action graph generation phase.